-1. Canadian Beef Industry Leadership - Leaders throughout the Canadian beef community expressed not just willingness but a desire to work with McDonald's on its beef sustainability initiative.
+1. Canadian Beef Industry Leadership - Leaders throughout the Canadian beef community stepped forward and expressed not just willingness but a desire to work with McDonald's on its beef sustainability initiative.
 The Alberta Livestock & Meat Agency (ALMA) provided grant funding that enabled further resources to be put towards concept testing and process development.
-Additionally, the already-established Canadian Roundtable for Sustainable Beef (CRSB) served as a natural owner for a longterm, industry-led sustainability framework. www.crsb.cq
+Additionally, the already-established Canadian Roundtable for Sustainable Beef (CRSB) served as a natural owner for a long-term, industry-led sustainability framework.